-Learn how to apply for University Centre Peterborough.
+Your step-by-step instructions to applying for University Centre Peterborough.

 Please note the difference between applying full-time and part-time.